 They say you gotta get a gimmick.
 Well, Jacqueline Poirier, aka the “Crazy Plate Lady,” has a gimmick.
 A resident artist at the Ritz Carleton, the Canadian social media influencer specializes in painting photo-realistic scenes on plates.
 Her special talent has translated into more than 93,000 Instagram followers.

 Toronto-based Jamal Burger takes beautiful pictures of cities and sneakers.
-His captivating Instagram posts have garnered him 205,000 followers as well as a partnership with Nike.
+The Canadian Social Media influencer takes captivating Instagram posts that garnered him 205,000 followers as well as a partnership with Nike.